 Your local community action agencies should be the focal points for fighting poverty as experienced on an individual basis in the U.S. About 1,000 of these private corporations exist and they cover 96% of counties in the U.S. Recently their funding has been under attack, perhaps because their results vary widely by location.

-Core funding for these organizations, sometimes known as CAAs, is provided by the Community Services Block Grant under the U.S. Department of Health and Human Services, not HUD.
+Core funding for these organizations, sometimes known as CAAs, is provided by the Community Services Block Grant under the U.S. Department of Health and Human Services, not Housing and Urban Development (HUD).
 These agencies were established through the 1964 Economic Opportunity Act as part of the War on Poverty.

 Their boards of directors must consist of at least one-third low-income individuals from the geographic area served, exactly a third public officials, and the remainder as private citizens.